gbdubs/grady.dev/hugodata/content/projects/sunrise.md

 # Summary (used in lists)
 summary: "The best time of the day - faithfully reproduced"
 ---

+The colors of this site are copied from nature - they're the colors of the sunrise of June 19th, 2025, viewed from RMNP.
+It was a good one.

+## Why I built this

 I love mornings - they're the best time of the day.
 As a new day starts, nothing has yet been decided,